CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/FromTheGroundUp/FTGU.md

 ## Information

 From The Ground Up adds a research tree to the game.
-It has built in support to allow either stages to but unlocked once you complete a research or have a research unavailable until a certain stage is achived!
+It has built in support to allow either stages to be unlocked once you complete a research or have a research unavailable until a certain stage is achieved!

 ## Research Locked Until Stage Achieved

-To check if a stage is achieve you simply need to add "stage": "gamestageName".
+To check if a stage is achieve you simply need to add ""stage": "gamestageName"".

 ```
 {